tlieva/Academic-Performance/README.md

 # Predicting Academic Performance

+Repository for independent machine learning project completed for academic purposes.

 ## Introduction

 Repository for binary logistic classification project as a multivariate apporach in statistically modelling the relationship between above average academic performance with respect to measures of demographic and socioeconomic factors for each academic metrics: math, reading, and writing.